 What Are You Dealing With?

 Personal injury compensation varies based on the facts and extent of your injuries.
-While there is no typical calculation, you can better understand the law and what you can expect by speaking with a nearby personal injury lawyer.
+While there is no typical calculation, you can better understand the law and what you can expect by speaking with one of the best personal injury lawyers in Cleveland.

 Success can mean many things based on the details and what you need.
 The compensation you recover could be the difference in paying off your medical bills and moving on after an accident.
 And while there are no guarantees, you can do a few things to improve your odds of success in a personal injury claim

 Most quality personal injury law firms in Cleveland, including KNR, take cases on contingency.
-Your lawyer does not get paid unless you obtain a jury award or financial settlement.
+Your personal injury lawyer does not get paid unless you obtain a jury award or financial settlement.